SydneyBioX/BIDCell/README.md

 > **Note**: We are actively finding and fixing issues.
 If you encounter `[xcb] Unknown sequence number while processing queue`, try running without a GUI, e.g. through PuTTY.
 Please let us know any other issues you may find.
 Thank you.

 ## Demo

+Please download the BIDCell GitHub repository first.
 A small subset of Xenium breast cancer data is provided as a demo.
+The example .yaml file can be found in ``bidcell/example_params/small_example.yaml``.
 Use the following to run all the steps to verify installation:
 ```sh
 python example_small.py
 ```